copp1723/onekeel_agent/PLAYWRIGHT-CONFIG-README.md

-# Config-Driven Playwright Agent Runner
+# [DEPRECATED] Config-Driven Playwright Agent Runner

-This document describes the implementation of a generic, config-driven Playwright automation engine for CRM report extraction.

-## Overview
+**NOTE: This document describes a deprecated implementation that has been replaced by the email-only ingestion approach.
+It is kept for historical reference only.**

+The browser automation approach described in this document is no longer used in the AgentFlow project.
+Instead, the project now uses an email-only ingestion approach for CRM report extraction.

+For information about the current email-only ingestion approach, please see the `EMAIL-INGESTION-README.md` file.

+## Historical Implementation (No Longer Used)

-The implementation allows executing multi-step automation flows (login → optional OTP → navigation → report download) for different CRM platforms using JSON configuration files instead of hardcoded flows.
+The implementation allowed executing multi-step automation flows (login → optional OTP → navigation → report download) for different CRM platforms using JSON configuration files instead of hardcoded flows.

-Key benefits:
+Key benefits were:
 - Support multiple CRM platforms (VinSolutions, VAUTO) without code changes
 - Define workflows in configuration rather than code
 - Easy to add new platforms without modifying the core engine